julyndav/PowerBI/UK_National_Rail/README.md

 ### Overview Insights:
 <b>Online Sales:</b>
 With 59% of purchases done online, there is a clear trend towards digital transactions.
 Contactless and debit card usage could be from in station purchases.

 <b>Utilization of Discount Railcard:</b>
 Despite the discount railcard availability, 66% of passengers do not use it.
 Identifying reasons for low adoption (e.g., awareness, perceived value, eligibility) and implementing targeted marketing or adjustments could boost usage, increasing ticket sales and revenue.

-<b>Operational Efficiency Based on Punctuality:</b>
+<b>Efficiency Based on Punctuality:</b>

-Focusing on maintaining or improving punctuality at top arrival stations (average 82% on-time) and departure stations ( average 89% on-time) can boost customer satisfaction, repeat business, and operational efficiency.
-Addressing factors causing delays at underperforming stations can optimize operations and reduce associated costs.
+Focusing on maintaining or improving punctuality for the top arrival stations (average 82% on-time) and departure stations (average 89% on-time) can boost customer satisfaction, repeat business, and operational efficiency.
+Addressing factors for underperforming stations can optimize operations and reduce associated costs.

 <br></br>

 ### Route Overview:
 <ul>
-<li>Showcases ticket classes, highlights the main reasons for delays and refunds totals per ticket class.</li>
+<li>Showcases ticket classes, highlights reasons for delay and refunds totals per ticket class.</li>
 <li>Features an interactive route map and a general timeline to visualize passenger patterns over a 24-hour period.</li>
 <li>There are separate dashboards for Arrival and Departure information.
-These are access via the buttons on the main route page.</li>
+These are accessed via the buttons on the main route page.</li>
-<li>If one chooses, there is a Passenger Dashboard which displays passenger information anonomously.</li>
+<li>If one chooses, there is a Passenger dashboard which displays passenger trip information.</li>
 </ul>
 <p></p>